All About Honey Bees

 Flight of the Honey Bee by Raymond Huber and Brian Lovelock follows the life of Scout, one of approximately 50,000 female bees in a hive.
 Scout’s job is to locate and communicate the location of flowers with nectar so the hive can survive the winter.
 This picture book includes an index and suggestions for helping honey bees.

-The Case of the Vanishing Honeybees: A Scientific Mystery by Sandra Markle covers some of the same material in more detail and focuses on Colony Collapse Disorder (CCD) and examining possible causes: change in habitat, overwork, mites, fungus, and neonicotinoid pesticides.
-The book features many photographs, has a glossary, and recommends other books and websites.
+The Case of the Vanishing Honeybees: A Scientific Mystery by Sandra Markle covers some of the same material in more detail and the book focuses on Colony Collapse Disorder (CCD) and examines possible causes: change in habitat, overwork, mites, fungus, and neonicotinoid pesticides.
+It features many photographs, has a glossary, and recommends other books and websites.